grpc/grpc-java/examples/example-xds/README.md

 refer to documentation specific for your XDS management server and environment.__

-The example requires grpc-xds, but grpc-xds is not currently being published.
-You will thus need to build it yourself.
-This should guide you, but if you encounter issues please consult [COMPILING.md](../../COMPILING.md).

 ### Build the example

 1. The server does not use XDS, so recent releases work fine.
 Building using